jendabek/BlenderRenderController/README.md

 This tool offers a work-around until the Blender developers make a better renderer for VSE.

-This tool offers a work-around by calling multiple instances of *blender.exe*, each rendering a different segments (chunks) of the project at the same time, making use of processing power that would otherwise go unused.
+It renders a different segments (chunks) of the project at the same time by multiple blender.exe instances, making use of processing power that would otherwise go unused.
 After all parts are rendered, they're joined together in FFmpeg and BAM, your video is ready much faster then previously possible.

 ## How much difference does it make?
 Quite a lot!
 I did some testing shown below (Blender Render Controller shown in orange):